 - In a small bowl stir the melted butter and the flour together until it forms a paste.
 With a pastry brush thoroughly coat the sides and bottoms of the bundt pan.

-For the Lemon Bundt Cake
+For the Lemon Pound Cake

 - Preheat the oven to 325 degrees F